ninaleo/ransut-core/.gitlab/issue_templates/feature-description.md

 ### Functional Requirements

-**Esim**
+**For example**

-* Käyttäjä näkee jatkuvasti ruudulla "Lorem Ipsum"-viestin
+* User sees the "Lorem Ipsum" message on screen at all times
-* Tervehdysviesti on pääkäyttäjän muokattavissa
+* Administrator can edit the welcome-message

 ### Non-Functional Requirements

-* Usability: Uuden tervehdysviestin generointi saa kestää < 0.5 s
+* Usability: Generating the new welcome message takes < 0.5 s
 * Security:
 * Scalability:
 *